klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-To call a smart contract:
+To load a contract instance and call one of its functions:

 ```javascript
 // test.js